 \section{Black Hole Number Density}

 The observable nanohertz GWB amplitude is determined from the number of SMBH binaries emitting gravitational waves in the PTA regime.
 From our fits, we can calculate the implied total SMBH mass distribution which describes the GWB.
 In Figure \ref{fig:bhmfs} we show the BHMFs associated with each of our best-fit models.
 Necessarily, all three BHMFs from our evolving models are equivalent at $z = 0$.
-We don't see noticeable differences until $z > 1$ where the BHMFs from \mone\ and \mthree\ have similar number densities to each other, but both higher than the \mtwo\ BHMF.
+We do not see noticeable differences until $z > 1$ where the BHMFs from \mone\ and \mthree\ have similar number densities to each other, but both higher than the \mtwo\ BHMF.
 Though the difference appears only slight, the increased number density for $M_\mathrm{BH} \lesssim 10^{10} M_\odot$ seen in \mthree\ leads to the higher GWB spectrum amplitude in \mthree\ versus \mone\ in Figure \ref{fig:epz_posteriors}.
-This effect is the same as demonstrated in Figure \ref{fig:epsilon_z_effects} and discussed in Section \ref{sec:impact_of_epz} where we find that a significant portion of the GWB amplitude is generated by medium-mass SMBHS at $z > 1$.
+This effect is the same as demonstrated in Figure \ref{fig:epsilon_z_effects} and discussed in Section \ref{sec:impact_of_epz}.

 We consider an additional test case of a model which does not allow for scatter evolution and instead only sampled the local scatter value.
 It is important to note that this test case is ruled out by the constraints on the local intrinsic scatter, but it is useful to consider the differences between evolving and non-evolving scatter.
 We compare this model with \mone\ in Figure \ref{fig:eps0_vs_epsz}.
 Increasing the local scatter matches the GWB just as well as evolving scatter.
 At $z = 0$ the BHMFs are very different with the locally increased scatter BHMF having a number density over $10\times$ higher than \mone\ for $M_\mathrm{BH} > 10^{10} M_\odot$.
 This difference is less significant for higher redshifts where the BHMFs are roughly consistent for $z >1$.